JoshuaAaronBaker/final-project/README.md

    cd spotify-by-me
    ```

-4. In .env.example, plug in all the corresponding values for each environment variable.

-5. Make a copy of the provided .env.example file and name your copy .env.
+4. Install all dependencies with NPM.

     ```shell
+    npm install
+    ```

+5. In .env.example, plug in all the corresponding values for each environment variable.

+6. Make a copy of the provided .env.example file and name your copy .env.

+    ```shell
     cp .env.example .env
     ```

-6. Start the project.
+7. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev